pdomenico/algorithms/README.md

-This repo contains implementations in various programming languages of the main algorithms from the Tim Roughgardens's course on algorithms.
-It also includes other exercises from leetcode.
+This repo contains the code I've written while studying algorithm design, in particular:
+- Code from programming assignments and exercises from Tim Roughgarden's course on algorithms (in the course/ directory)
+- Problems from leetcode
+- The other folders are my own implementation of certain algorithms I wanted to exercise